 You live for sports.
 You’re an all-season athlete.
 Your teammates are your best friends.
 You’re also probably psyched (and a little nervous) about that mythical college recruitment process.
 Whether you’re a high school freshman or a senior, this is your college recruitment need-to-know introduction.

 Making it to high school isn’t just a rite of passage for students and athletes alike—it’s also the start of a four-year athletic recruitment process.
 Believe it or not, the best of the best in their respective sports are already being scouted as early as freshman year.

-Thanks to the National College Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA), recruitment is a finely tuned animal, but it can still make your head spin with all of its intricacies.
-So grab your cleats, mouth guard, and uniform, and let’s dive in.
+Thanks to the National College Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA), recruitment is a finely tuned animal, but it can still make your head spin with all its intricacies.
+So grab your cleats, mouth guard, and uniform and let’s dive in.

 NCAA vs. NAIA

 The two main associations that govern collegiate athletics determine the process you’ll be going through.
 Yet, it all starts with figuring out what you’re looking for in a school and in an athletic program.
 Take some time and ask yourself these questions: Do I want a public or private college or university?
 A big or small school?
 Do I need an athletic scholarship?
 Once you start thinking about those questions, your path and the schools that best fit your personality will become much clearer.